What is California Prop65 notification?Updated a month ago

 These standards are never used as a default upper limit on the amount of a heavy metal that would be consumed daily in our products.
 The daily ingestion of a heavy metal in our products is below the USP limits; in fact, the heavy metal content in most of our products is often in the negligible or undetectable range.
 We aim to achieve the lowest possible result.

-You will find the Prop65 notification on our Fiber GDX products, IAW the California requirement, as psyllium husk typically contains naturally absorbed heavy metals from the environment it is grown.
+You will find the Prop65 notification on our Fiber GDX products, IAW California requirement.
+Psyllium husk typically contains naturally absorbed heavy metals from the environment in which it is grown.
 Our goal is to source psyllium husk from reputable suppliers who provide the best quality product so we can continue to confidently provide a source of fiber that supports our customers' wellness goals.

-Please reach out to our Customer Service Team if you have any other questions regarding this notification, or our Fiber GDX product.
+Please contact our Customer Service Team if you have any other questions about this notification or our Fiber GDX product.